 - Young Money- the Young Money Blog helps young people get to grips with personal finance and you can subscribe to updates.

-Check out the Department for Work and Pensions (DWP) Mercia Support for school’s team pdf hints and tips blog (1.18 MB) for writing a CV and preparing for interview.
+Check out the Department for Work and Pensions (DWP) Mercia Support for school’s team pdf hints and tips blog (1.18 MB) for writing a CV and preparing for interview or watch their video on our YouTube channel.

 For help or support with: